-My post-doctoral internship led to a full time clinical practice in the offices of the chief psychiatrist at the Alhambra Psychiatric Hospital.
+My post-doctoral internship led to a full time clinical practice in the office of the chief psychiatrist at the Alhambra Psychiatric Hospital.
 Half of my caseload was treating severely mentally ill at the hospital and the other half was outpatient practice.
 Starting my career this way was invaluable as it gave me the foundation to work with virtually any type of disorder.

 In 1983 a former supervisor told me he knew of a woman who could treat ADHD and head injury using a technology called neurofeedback.
 I was skeptical at first, but had some serious cases that I needed help with.
 My first referral to her was a 23 year old who had suffered a head injury 6 years prior.
 During those 6 years, he had been hospitalized 6 times and was making no progress.
 Ironically, despite his having been diagnosed with several psychiatric conditions, no physician had regarded the head injury as noteworthy.
 At the time, little was known about how head injury often mimics psychiatric disorders.
 It was the opinion of his family and I that he would eventually die from reckless behavior or kill someone else by accident, yet the judge refused to place a conservatorship on him.
 We had run out of options.
 Psychiatry and medications had been clearly ineffective.
 Out of desperation, I referred him to Margaret Ayers for neurofeedback.
 What happened as a result made me realize that there are viable options for treatment other than medications and talk therapy.
 Margaret Ayers met with him 3 times a week for only a few months.
 The 23 year old was never re-hospitalized.
 He was able to return to work in the family business.
 He got off all medications.
 He got a girlfriend.
 He basically returned to almost normal.
 I know this because I did a follow-up every year for 6 years.
 The family thanked me over and over again for saving their son’s life.

 From 1982-1986 I continued to work for the psychiatrist, but left his practice and set up my own in Long Beach.
 From 1986-2000 my solo psychology practice (Bayshore Psychology Center) varied in focus.
 At its core was helping clients resolve their emotional and behavioral conflicts.
 I took over 200 hours of advanced training in a variety of methods to refine my craft as a psychotherapist.
 In addition, I read over 100 books on psychotherapy and brain science.
-Cognitive behavior was always part of my strategy and I would add other components to sessions, being careful to customize my approach to each individual.
+Cognitive Behavior Therapy was always part of my strategy and I would add other components to sessions, being careful to customize my approach to each individual.
 There have been several theorists/clinicians who have influenced how I practice.

-I completed an 18 month post graduate seminar based on Dr. Firestone’s work, “Separation Theory & Voice Therapy Study/Training Group” in 1993 in Los Angeles (136 hours total).
+A strong influence for my clinical practice has been the work of Robert Firestone, PhD.
+After being in practice for 13 years, I was beginning to wonder why clients, despite catharsis and insight, continued to act in self-destructive ways.
+I picked up his book, “The Fantasy Bond”, and found it answered those questions.
+This led to completing an 18 month post graduate seminar based on Dr. Firestone’s work, “Separation Theory & Voice Therapy Study/Training Group” in 1993 in Los Angeles (136 hours total).
 I eventually become personal friends with Dr. Firestone.
-I integrated Voice Therapy in my practice and found it extremely beneficial, especially for suicidal ideations.
+I integrated Voice Therapy in my practice and found it extremely effective, especially for suicidal ideations.
 Clients began to wonder if I had ESP as it allowed me to quickly identify their underlying thoughts and feelings.